aman-anand-hub/Employee_CRUD_MERN/README.md

-##Employee Management System
+Employee Management System
-This project is a simple employee management system built with React for the frontend and Node.js with Express for the backend.
+This project is a simple employee management system built with React for the front end and Node.js with Express for the backend.
 It allows users to add, edit, and delete employee records.

 Getting Started
 To get started with the project, follow these steps: